Emil Lewis Holmdahl: Battle of Zaragoza

-Smuggling Operations and Arms Dealing
+Smuggling operations and arms dealing

-In December, 1913, Villa and his army rested and reequipped in Juárez.
+In December 1913, Villa and his army rested and reequipped in Juárez.
 Villa realized that he needed more guns and ammunition if he were to drive to Mexico City.
 To this end he organized a massive smuggling operation in which Holmdahl would be a key figure.

 Holmdahl established himself at the Sheldon Hotel in El Paso, where he made contacts with U.S businessmen who, in exchange for cattle, cotton, copper, and silver appropriated by Villa, delivered guns and ammunition to the border.
 The guns and ammunition were disguised as "agricultural equipment" in an attempt to fool authorities.
 Hundreds of crates labeled as plows, harvesters, and windmills were delivered to El Paso by rail.
 From the freight station, they were unloaded at night into wagons hauled by mules and taken into the desert.
 There they were met by bands of smugglers who opened the boxes and transferred the cargo of Winchester .30-.30 carbines, Colt .45 caliber revolvers and cases of ammunition to pack mules.
 At night, in small caravans, they dodged the few American patrols and waded the shallow Rio Grande into Mexico.

 During this time, Holmdahl while working as Villas purchasing agent was reunited with Tracy Richardson, who was into the gun running business working for Villa while Sam Dreben defected to Villa's side.
 The distinguished soldier and military historian, General S.L.A.
 Marshall, commented on the times, later wrote "Gun running was common along the border.
 A gun runner was regarded as an adventurer, not a criminal."
 Marshall wrote that Holmdahl was "Villa's agent in negotiations with the business community in El Paso.

-Spilt Loyalties and Fall of Huerta
+Spilt loyalties and fall of Huerta

 Holmdahl became disillusioned with Villa as he had lapse of conscience watching Fierro kill civilians, as well as perceived jealousy on the account of his superior officers, which would result in him once again becoming an informative to the U.S. government.